ambewas/react-introduction/step_3/chapter_3.md

 If you run this code in a browser right now, you'll see that you can type in the inputs as expected.
 Nothing's wrong and it all just works.

-That is because by not explicitely defining the `value` and `onChange` property on the inputs, we've created something called uncontrolled inputs.
+That is because by not explicitely defining the `value` and `onChange` property on the inputs, we've created something called `uncontrolled inputs`.
 Basically, we're telling React: hey... let the browser handle this one, yeah?

 All fine and dandy, but we there are a couple of reasons why we don't really want the browser to handle the user input without our interfering.